 Do boutique hotels in Miami face specific environmental challenges compared to other cities?+

 Miami's subtropical climate means air conditioning runs year-round, which drives energy consumption significantly higher than in temperate climates.
-The city sits at sea level adjacent to Biscayne Bay, making stormwater management and chemical use in landscaping and pools directly relevant to local water quality.
+The city is at sea level adjacent to Biscayne Bay, making stormwater management and chemical use in landscaping and pools directly relevant to local water quality.
 Properties that publish water and energy data in this context are addressing real, measurable local pressures.

 How do I verify that a hotel's eco certification is still current?+